 The Certificate “CAS 3 – Crystalline Silicon Photovoltaics” consists of courses and an on-campus laboratory training at the end of your certificate studies:

-Lab Training: Hands-on Solar Cell Processing (2 ECTS)
+Certificate: 2403 Solar Cell Production Technology (2 ECTS)

 All lecturers are respected scientists in solar cell research at the Fraunhofer ISE - as experts, they are available for your questions during the online meetings: